SovnSkyrim/Aldrnari/README.md

 Wabbajack will not work with Windows 7, I will not offer any kind of support for users of that operating system.

-You will also need those files that tend to not download themselves; so I'd recommend you manually download them and hold onto them until the next step.
+You will also need those files that tend to not download themselves; so I'd recommend you download them manually, and simply drop them in your WJ downloads folder.
+This is the folder you set in the next step when starting the install.
+Do NOT unzip the files, just download the zip, and drop it in the folder as is.
+WJ will then realize the files are present and move on with the rest of the download.yea

 - https://mega.nz/file/xUc0zRLY#NYwbmmHOZhpSF2hpV7hMRYejgZsL_MAIVv_DfjK9JRM - Elwaps Speedtree
 - https://mega.nz/#!x0QWjKKL!B9xkI29Dg0YoBPAo1fyXa_PxtBoma_f4UmSMOiwnv2A - HG Hairdos